-To transfer files with FTP, you use a program often called the "client."
-The FTP client program initiates a connection to a remote computer running FTP "server" software.
+To transfer files with FTP, you use a program often called the client.
+An FTP client program initiates a connection to a remote computer running FTP server software.
 After the connection is established, the client can choose to send and/or receive copies of files, singly or in groups.
 To connect to an FTP server, a client requires a username and password as set by the administrator of the server.
 Many public FTP archives follow a special convention for that accepts a username of "anonymous."

 Simple FTP clients are included with most network operating systems, but most of these clients (such as FTP.EXE on Windows) support a relatively unfriendly command-line interface.
 Many alternative third-party FTP clients have been developed that support graphic user interfaces (GUIs) and additional convenience features.
 In any FTP interface, clients identify the FTP server either by its IP address (such as 192.168.0.1) or by its host name (such as ftp.about.com).